-- Email*: This is the email we’ll send all replies to.
+- Email*: This is the email address we’ll send all our replies to.

-- What can we help you with today?*: This helps us quickly identify the type of question you are asking.
+- What can we help you with today?*: Your response helps us quickly identify the type of question you’re asking.

-- Issue/Message*: Please let us know the issue you’re encountering in a specific, concise description.
+- Issue/Message*: Here you can let us know the issue you’re encountering and how to replicate it in a specific, concise description.

-When you’re ready to click the Submit button, you should immediately receive an email to confirm that we’ve received your support ticket.
+When you’re ready, click the Submit button.
+You should immediately receive an email to confirm that we’ve received your ticket.
 A member of our support team will follow up with a response to your message as soon as possible.

-Thanks for taking the time to look through our most common issues and solutions first!
-Our support will be happy to help further.
+Thanks for taking the time to proactively address these issues.
+Our support team will be happy to help further!

 Next, would you like to test your WP Mail SMTP setup before going live?
 Our guide on sending test emails will walk you through the process step by step.